-This tutorial will show you how to use smart objects, layer styles, and some filters to create a simple sketch text effect.
+This tutorial will show you how to use smart objects, layer styles, and some filters to create a simple sketch text effect in Photoshop.
 I'll also give you a cool tip for changing the coloring of the final result pretty easily using a Photo Filter adjustment layer.
-Let's get started!

 Create a new 80 x 80px document, set the Foreground color to

 #e0e0e0, pick the Brush Tool, and open the Brush panel (Window > Brush).

 Choose a soft round 1 px tip, check the Noise and Wet Edges boxes, and modify the rest of the settings as shown below: